 What is the first picture that pops into your mind when you think about the word "table"?

-A tiny two seater table also comes to mind that belonged to an elderly woman I knew as a child.
+A tiny two seater table that belonged to an elderly woman I knew as a child holds a special place in my heart.
 She had me and her granddaughter to lunch one day.
 I was very young and I can remember that lunch like it was yesterday.
 The meal was simple--apples and cheese.
 It was beautiful.
 I cannot remember the plate but I still remember how she placed the food on it.
 Maybe that food is all she had or maybe she bought it just for us.
 That lunch was one of the best lunches I had ever had.
 I felt so loved at that table that day.

 Tables convey community.
 People invited to sit at your table feel special.